hirosystems/docs/docs/stacksjs-starters.md

 # Stacks.js Starters ⚡️

 The fastest way to start a new JavaScript project using Stacks.js — web3 here we come!
-The form below let's you generate a new project with a few clicks.
+The form below lets you generate a new project with a few clicks.
 We have prepared minimal example templates for the most common frameworks.
 Are we missing any?
 [Let us know!](https://github.com/hirosystems/stacks.js-starters/issues/new)